briankoser/sfc-listeners-guide/episodes/0166-the-superman-symposium.md

 <div class="quote">
   <a class="timestamp tag is-medium is-rounded is-primary" href="http://scifichristian.hipcast.com/deluge/e095f8c6-f0c5-6be4-fbe7-bbb9c8b04535.mp3#t=01:44:52">1:44:52</a>
-  <q class="Rick Lee James">And I was a little worried...this is gonna sound maybe racist, but that we had Perry Black instead of Perry White.</q>
+  <q data-name="Rick Lee James">And I was a little worried...this is gonna sound maybe racist, but that we had Perry Black instead of Perry White.</q>
   <q class="matt">Ooh, you're right, that was racist.
 That was completely racist!
 Wow.</q>
 </div>